 Transfers are used to: (1) move revenues from the fund that is required to collect them to the fund that is required or allowed to expend them; (2) move receipts restricted to or allowed for debt service from the funds collecting the receipts to the debt service fund as debt service payments become due; and (3) use unrestricted revenues collected in the General Fund to finance various programs accounted for in other funds in accordance with budgetary authorizations.
-Significant transfers that occurred during the fiscal year related to the nonmajor governmental funds (Street Millage II Fund) transferred taxes collected to the Major and Local Street funds for road projects.
-The Major Street Fund transferred funds to the nonmajor governmental funds for the debt payment.
+Significant transfers that occurred during the fiscal year related to the major governmental funds (Street Millage II Fund) transferred taxes collected to the Major Street fund and nonmajor governmental funds.